scottyhalliday/Dstructs/lists/stacks/README.md

 # Stacks

 Stacks are more a less a list with some very specific rules.
-A stack works on the First-In-First-Out (FIFO) principle.
+A stack works on the Last-In-First-Out (LIFO) principle.
 As with most things in computing, there is more than one way to implement things.
 The issue becomes for which situation is one way better than the other.